30 Rockefeller Plaza: NBC Studios and headquarters

 When the building was constructed, RCA's chief engineer O. B. Hanson was faced with designing an area of the building that was large enough to host 35 studios with as few structural columns as possible.
 As such, the studios were all placed in the windowless center section of the building, which would have otherwise been used as an unprofitable office space.
 The central part of the building could also use fewer columns, which was suitable for large broadcast studios but not for the bases of skyscrapers.
 Over 1500 mi of utility wires stretched through this part of the building, which was powered by direct current.
 Two floors were reserved for future TV studios, and five more stories were reserved for audience members and guests.
 The floor, wall, and ceiling surfaces of the studios were suspended from the superstructure, insulating the studios.
 In addition, there were double- and triple-height spaces for exhibitions, plays, and other events.

 NBC, ABC, and CBS (collectively the Big Three TV Networks) had offices on Sixth Avenue and studios in Midtown during the mid-20th century.
-The first television shows at the NBC Studios were taped at studio 3H in 1935, and TV shows started taping there after World War II.
-During the RCA Building's early years, NBC housed both the Red Network and the Blue Network there, and ABC channel WJZ-TV was also headquartered there.
+The first television shows at the NBC Studios were broadcast from studio 3H in 1935, and more TV studios were added after World War II as television gained popularity.
+During the RCA Building's early years, NBC housed both the Red Network and the Blue Network (later ABC) there, and WJZ-TV (later WABC-TV) and WJZ Radio (later WABC), as well as the headquarters of the ABC network, were also headquartered there for the first few years until ABC built their own facilities.
 When the building opened, it also hosted daily tours of the NBC Studios; the tours were canceled in 1977 due to declining attendance.
 NBC was the only one of the Big Three that retained studios in Midtown by the mid-1980s.

 Studio 8H, which hosts Saturday Night Live, is the largest of the studios at 30 Rockefeller Plaza, with a capacity of 1,200 or 1,400 guests.
 Studio 8H was once the largest radio studio in the world and was originally home to the NBC Symphony Orchestra before being converted into a television studio in 1950.
-Another major studio at 30 Rockefeller Plaza is Studio 6B, which hosted Texaco Star Theater, the first comedy-variety show on television to become popular.
+Another major studio at 30 Rockefeller Plaza is Studio 6B, which hosted Texaco Star Theater, the first popular comedy-variety show on television.
 The Tonight Show was also broadcast from Studio 6B until 1972, returning there in 2014 under the name The Tonight Show Starring Jimmy Fallon.
-Tonight's companion program, Late Night (branded Late Night with Seth Meyers since 2014) is also taped in the building.
+Tonight's companion program, Late Night (branded Late Night with Seth Meyers since 2014) is also taped in the building's Studio 8G.
 The Today Show was also broadcast from 30 Rockefeller Plaza until 1994, when it moved to 10 Rockefeller Plaza.